fendevel/Guide-to-Modern-OpenGL-Functions/README.md

 If you look at the OpenGL function listing you will see a lack of `glTextureImage` and here's why:

-`glTexImage` left a lot to be desired, it's very easy to end up with invalid textures because the default filtering requires several mipmap levels to be present (`GL_NEAREST_MIPMAP_LINEAR` and a `GL_TEXTURE_MAX_LEVEL` of `1000`) with all the mipmap storage needing to be specified individually, you could even give them a bunch of inconsistent sizes and the driver would only check for consistency at draw time.

-The answer to this was [`glTexStorage`](http://docs.gl/gl4/glTexStorage2D), when it came time for DSA they left the replaced `glTexImage` in the dust.
+Having to build up a valid texture object piecewise as you would with `glTexImage` left plenty of room for mistakes and required the driver to do validation as late as possible, and so when it came time to specify a new set of texture functions they took the opportunity to address this rough spot.
+The result was [`glTexStorage`](http://docs.gl/gl4/glTexStorage2D).

 Storage provides a way to create complete textures with checks done on-call, which means less room for error, it solves most if not all problems brought on by mutable textures.

 tl;dr "Immutable textures are a more robust approach to handle textures"

 * However be mindful as allocating immutable textures requires physical video memory to be available upfront rather than having the driver deal with when and where the data goes, this means it's very possible to unintentionally exceed your card's capacity.

 Sources: [ARB_texture_storage](https://www.khronos.org/registry/OpenGL/extensions/ARB/ARB_texture_storage.txt), ["What does glTexStorage do?"](https://stackoverflow.com/questions/9224300/what-does-gltexstorage-do), ["What's the DSA version of glTexImage2D?"](https://gamedev.stackexchange.com/questions/134177/whats-the-dsa-version-of-glteximage2d)